opf/openproject/docs/development/concepts/inline-editing/README.md

 The third parameter of the `render` method is to provide a changeset.
-This allows to render the value notfrom the  pristine work package, but from a temporary changeset of the work package:
+This allows to render the value not from the pristine work package, but from a temporary changeset of the work package:

 ```typescript
 // Assuming we changed the subject property